 • You should isolate and monitor all animals upon return home.

 • Dogs are allowed on leash except in the barn/stalls and vendors/food court areas.

 BIOSECURITY COLOR CODES-The Green/Yellow/Red color code system was established by CDAF/CSU Davis to provide participants with the appropriate precautionary level based on any reported serious equestrian health issues in California and other reporting states.
 Green: No known threats; Yellow: Potential or known disease outbreak (non-local); Red: Potential or known disease out-break at the Mule Days event.
 The appropriate color code will be posted daily at the show office.

 In the unlikely event of an emergency or infectious disease incident, all participants, mules, donkeys and horses need to remain at the fairgrounds until Mule Days Management provides a clearance for departure from the premises.
 In the event that movement restrictions are put in place, each owner would be responsible for the care and maintenance of their mule, donkey or horse on the premises.

 We appreciate your willingness to assist Mule Days in providing a safe environment for you and your animals.
-If you have concerns or questions, please ask at the show office to speak with Bio-Security Chairman-Rich Underwood.
+If you have concerns or questions, please ask at the show office to speak with the Barns & Stalls Chairman.